webplatform/docs/html/attributes/declare/index.md

 {{Notes_Section
 |Notes=
 ===Remarks===
-This property has no default value.
+This property has no default value
 There is no functionality implemented for this property unless defined by the author.
-'''archive''' was introduced in Microsoft Internet Explorer 6
+'''declare''' was introduced in Microsoft Internet Explorer 6
 |Import_Notes=
 ===Syntax===
 ===Standards information===